flight505/ContextCraft/README.md

 ## License

-Compleatly rewritten by me and AI and it is compleatly free and open source.
+Completely rewritten by me and AI and it is completely free and open source.

 For full disclosure, this is based on a video by Kevin Leneway, which you can find at https://www.youtube.com/@kevinleneway2290
 Follow his channel for more great content!